phonopy/phonopy/_sources/setting-tags.rst.txt

 mean square displacements.

 The default values for calculators are those to convert frequency units to THz.
-The default conversion factors for ``wien2k``, ``abinit``, ``pwscf``, ``elk``, and CRYSTAL are 3.44595, 21.49068, 108.9708, 154.1079, and 15.633302 respectively.
+The default conversion factors are shown at :ref:`frequency_default_value_interfaces`.
 These are determined following the physical unit systems of the calculators.
 How to calcualte these conversion factors is explained at :ref:`physical_unit_conversion`.

 Displacement creation tags
 --------------------------